stoermelder/vcvrack-packone/docs/ahab/AhabGenerator.md

 - **One key and one scale** per take (major, natural minor, pentatonic or dorian).
 Every note in every voice belongs to it.
 - **One bar length** — 8 or 12 ticks.
 Every clock, delay and rhythm period in the arrangement divides it evenly, so all voices realign every bar and the whole pattern repeats as a unit.
-- **Channel plan**: the first four melodic voices each get their own MIDI channel (1–4), so lines stay separate; drums always use channel 10.
+- **Fixed channel plan**: every role owns its own MIDI channel, always the same one — bass 1, lead 2, harmony 3, chords 4, gates 6, drums 10, texture hits 11–16.
+Wire your rack once, then re-roll freely: the bass is always on channel 1.
-- **Register spread**: octaves are distributed across bands so the voices do not all pile into the same pitch range — except the bass, which is deliberately pinned low as the arrangement's foundation.
+- **Role-based register spread**: each role plays in its own octave band — bass low, then chords, harmonies, gates and texture, with the lead on top — so the voices stack into a range instead of piling into one pitch.

 ## Repeating a take you like (seeds)

 Every generation starts from a *seed* — the number that produced exactly what you see.
-Generation is fully deterministic: the same seed with the same selection size and the same density reproduces the identical pattern, on any machine.
+Generation is fully deterministic: the same seed with the same selection size, the same density and the same *Channels* setting reproduces the identical pattern, on any machine.

 - Liked a take?
 Use ***Same seed again*** from the menu to get it back byte for byte.
 - The last seed is **saved with your patch**, so the reproduction keeps working after reloading.